 - Opioid use disorder (OUD) patients: Providers pivoted to using telemedicine with the majority of their patients, though some noted the need for more clinical data obtained in person.
 Many states have implemented some policy changes to facilitate remote OUD treatment, but few states have comprehensively expanded access.

-- Veterans using the Military Health System: Since the pandemic began, the Military Health System has adapted to offering telehealth, mostly through phone-based visits.
+- Service members using the Military Health System: Since the pandemic began, the Military Health System has adapted to offering telehealth, mostly through phone-based visits.
 Interviewed providers were open to conducting video-based visits, with appropriate guidance and training.

 - Breastfeeding mothers: In a randomized controlled trial of remote lactation services, about 45 percent of mothers used video-based telehealth outside of typical business hours to address their question and concerns.